 We are required to assess the likelihood that our deferred tax assets will be recovered from future taxable income and if we believe that they are not likely to be realizable before the expiration dates applicable to such assets then, to the extent we believe that recovery is not likely, establish a valuation allowance.
 Changes in the net deferred tax assets, less offsetting valuation allowance, in a period are recorded through the income tax provision in the condensed consolidated statements of operations.
-As of March 31, 2013, we believed that most of our deferred tax assets were "more likely than not" to be realized with the exception of California R&D tax credits that have not met the "more likely than not" realization threshold criteria because on an annual basis and pursuant to current law, we generate more California credits than California tax.
-As a result, at March 31, 2013, the excess credits continue to be subject to a full valuation allowance.
+As of March 31, 2014, we believe that most of our deferred tax assets are "more likely than not" to be realized with the exception of California R&D tax credits that have not met the "more likely than not" realization threshold criteria because on an annual basis and pursuant to current law, we generate more California credits than California tax.
+As a result, at March 31, 2014, the excess California R&D tax credits continue to be subject to a full valuation allowance.
 See Note 6 to the condensed consolidated financial statements for further disclosures regarding our income taxes.
-In the event we conclude at a future financial reporting period that there has been a change in our ability to recover our deferred tax assets, and it is at such time no longer more likely than not that we will recover the tax credits before applicable expiration dates, our tax provision will increase in the period in which we make such determination.
+In the event we conclude at a future financial reporting period that there has been a change in our ability to realize our California R&D credit deferred tax assets, and it is at such time no longer "more likely than not" that we will realize the tax credits before applicable expiration dates, our tax provision will increase in the period in which we make such determination.